stellarshenson/stellars-jupyterlab-ds/README.md

 There will be software required to be installed in order to run this:

 1. docker desktop - this software comes with the docker-compose required to run the container
-2. docker-compose (comes with docker desktop)
+2. docker-compose - comes with the docker-desktop software

+### prerequisites

 1. install [docker desktop software](https://www.docker.com/products/docker-desktop/)
-2. run `./bin/build.sh` to build the containers
+2. run `docker-compose build` followed by `docker-compose up` to run the container
-3. run `./bin/start.sh` to run jupyterlab without nvidia GPU acceleration
-4. run `./bin/start_nvidia.sh` to run jupyterlab **with** nvidia GPU acceleration
-5. access [](http://localhost:8888) to run jupyterlab
+3. access http://localhost:8888 to run jupyterlab